jingwen-z/jingwen-z.github.io/_posts/2017-10-06-france-is-ai.md

   src="{{ site.baseurl }}/images/20171006-datavalue-chain.jpg"/>
 </p>

-By the figure above, Dreamquark mentioned the chain of data value.
+By the figure above, DreamQuark mentioned the chain of data value.
 Since it's easy to read, I won't explain it here.

 ### Deep Learning in timelines ranking